nf-core/spatialvi/docs/usage.md

 `--spaceranger_reference` parameter, otherwise the pipeline will download the default human reference for you automatically.

-You may optionally supply file path to a probe sets using the `--spaceranger_probeset` parameter.
+> **Important**:
+>
+> For FFPE and Cytassist experiments, you need to manually supply the appropriate probset using the `--spaceranger_probeset` parameter
+> Please refer to the [Spaceranger Downloads page](https://support.10xgenomics.com/spatial-gene-expression/software/downloads/latest)
+>  to obtain the correct probeset.

 ## Analysis options